filipigic/filipigic/README.md

 ﻿# Hi, I'm Filip 👋
-I'm a recent graduate, with a lot of time on his hands.
-I'm going to take advantage of this and try and build some cool and useful apps.
-Feel free to message me if you want to collab 👀
 The following are my current main interests but I'm always looking for the next innovative tech.

 ## Web Apps 💻